privacy-scaling-explorations/zkevm-specs/specs/opcode/3eRETURNDATACOPY.md

 2. Do a busmapping lookup for a stack read of dest_offset.
 3. Do a busmapping lookup for a stack read of offset.
 4. Do a busmapping lookup for a stack read of size.
-5. Do a busmapping lookup for CallContext last Callee's Call_ID read.
-4. Do a busmapping lookup for CallContext last Callee's ReturnDataLength read.
+5. Do a busmapping lookup for CallContext last Callee's ReturnDataLength read.
-5. Do a busmapping lookup for CallContext last Callee's ReturnDataOffset read.
+6. Do a busmapping lookup for CallContext last Callee's ReturnDataOffset read.
-6. The copy of a dynamic number of bytes is verified by the CopyCircuit outside the `RETURNDATACOPY` gadget.
+7. The copy of a dynamic number of bytes is verified by the CopyCircuit outside the `RETURNDATACOPY` gadget.

 ## Constraints